If Reality Won’t Provide Narrative Coherence, I’ll Borrow Some

 I found myself wondering, “Who do I listen to next?”
 Then, almost as abruptly, I thought, “What the heck just happened?”

 Consider the Voyager arc.
 A spaceship, thrown to the other side of the galaxy, fights every known obstacle to get home, losing time, life, and hope, only to be saved by a future version of their Captain who knew the cost of her iconoclastic idealism and rectified it in real time.
-Literally, I started it the day a jackhammer was used inside my house to remove flooring that should have never been glued down, one week after my ex-wife moved out and I filed divorce paperwork, started a new role at work, and felt thoroughly adrift and alienated from myself.
+I started it the day a jackhammer was used inside my house to remove flooring that should have never been glued down, one week after my ex-wife moved out and I filed divorce paperwork, started a new role at work, and felt thoroughly adrift and alienated from myself.

-Did I tell you what happened?
+The foundation of the house had just been re-poured.
 One day, in early June, I noticed the flooring in the bedroom was warped.
-The next day, a contractor came out and discovered a crack in the foundation.
-The next week the crew chief chased the water leak to the pool.
 A pool leak met a poorly poured foundation from 1979 and the backyard and the back half of the house were dug up.
+Then thirteen men traipsed through my house with buckets of cement, while one uncoiled a cement hose into the master bedroom.

 Who doesn’t need a mythical space captain during this kind of chaos?